bbratchiv/ansible_role/README.md

-Ansible roles for Hello World nginx_app, swap, creating users
+Ansible roles for Hello World nginx site, swap, creating users

 Assume that you have vagrant, ansible, virtualbox installed on your system.